MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### SaveEyeSpriteToRobot (beta)
 Saves an eye image to Misty.

 - FilenameWithoutPath - String - Name of the eye sprite file to upload.
+File can be in .jpg, .gif, or .png format.

 - DataAsByteArrayString - String -  The eye sprite data, passed as a String containing a byte array.